treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 You can write a minial function with just a few lines of Python code, it will then scan through your documents and help you manage search results at ease.
 Such a powerful technique!

-**NOTE**

-If you are new to regex, **don't panic**.
+**NOTE:** If you are new to regex, **don't panic**.
 The patterns may look like alien languages at the first sight, and it can be counter-intuitive to understand.
 The good news is, there are tons of free tools and documentations for us to test and learn.
 I will share a few of the most practical reources at the end of this article.
 You can always refer to the resources to strengthen your memory.
-Just sit back and relax!
+Just sit back and relax! {: .notice--primary}

-{: .notice--primary}

 ---
 ### 1. Design a pattern, apply it to a regex method